Elizabeth Dean | Murder Is a Collector's Item

 Heimrich and Weigand are doubles of each other.
 Both:

 M. L. Heimrich might not have been intended as a series character at this point.
 It would be seven years before he starred in the first of his series of solo novels Think of Death (1947).
-By contrast, one suspects that Dorian was consciously introduced with the premise that she would be a romantic partner for Weigand.
+By contrast, one suspects that Dorian was consciously introduced with the premise that she would be an ongoing romantic partner for Weigand.

 Hierarchies.
 There are definite differences in the two men Heimrich and Weigand.
 Heimrich keeps getting seen as part of a hierarchy, giving orders to other State Troopers.
 Weigand, who is outside of his turf, mainly acts on his own, treating the Norths and Heimrich as equals.
 This anticipates the criticism of hierarchy in Accent on Murder: a book that contrasts characters within hierarchy to those who stand outside it.